Port Ewen, New York: Hercules Powder Company

 Hercules Powder Company was formed in 1882 by DuPont and Laflin & Rand Powder Company.
 In 1902 by DuPont purchased Laflin & Rand which it operated as a subsidiary.
 In 1904 it dissolved Hercules as it continued to consolidate it holdings.
-However in 1912 successful antitrust litigation forced Duport to divest itself of Laflin and much of its explosive manufacturing.
+However in 1912 successful antitrust litigation forced DuPont to divest itself of Laflin and much of its explosive manufacturing.
 Laflin's patents for smokeless powder went to a revived Hercules Powder Company based in Wilmington, Delaware.
 The Port Ewen plant produced a range of special detonators designed for military use, as well as construction jobs that required blasts of dynamite.
 In 1973, two women were injured in an explosion of blasting caps.